bombbomb/developer.bombbomb.com/_posts/2017-10-24-swift-data-detection.md

 author: Tom Harrington
 ---

 I have a love/hate relationship with regular expressions.
 I **love** them because they're great for examining text to find useful information and, often, to change the text in some way.
 I **hate** them because once you get beyond basic matching, they descend into bizarre [write-only code](https://en.wikipedia.org/wiki/Write-only_language) that gives me flashbacks to my days writing Perl.
 In extreme cases they may well [endanger the universe](https://stackoverflow.com/questions/1732348/regex-match-open-tags-except-xhtml-self-contained-tags/1732454#1732454).
 And so we come to one of my recent coding issues: How can I find out if a string contains a valid email address?

 <!--more-->

 Of course you can't be completely sure an email address is valid without sending an email and then checking to see if anyone received it.
 That second half can't be reliably in code either-- you may just need to ask someone.
 But addresses follow [specific rules outlined in RFC 5322](https://tools.ietf.org/html/rfc5322#section-3.4), so it should be possible to check the syntax to see if it **could** be valid.

 Enter regular expressions.
 Maybe.
 They certainly seem like the right tool for this job.

+## So About that Regex...

 If you hesitate before writing out the regex, you're not alone.
 The rules are a little more subtle than they seem.
 Did yours allow, for example, for a `+` in the middle of the `local-part` (the stuff before the `@`)?
 It's legal.
 So are a variety of other things that might not be immediately obvious.